How to Install WPS Office on Fedora 44

 Once Flathub is available, install WPS Office with the system-scope Flatpak command.

-The -y flag accepts the runtime and permission prompts automatically.
-The first Flatpak install is larger than the direct RPM because it also pulls in the required runtime components.
+Review the runtime and permission prompt before confirming the install.
+The first Flatpak install is larger than the direct RPM because it also pulls in the required Freedesktop runtime components.

 Verify the WPS Office Flatpak Installation